monadicus/computer/README.md

 # Computer

-Experimental fork of [Marelle](https://github.com/larsyencken/marelle) to create a simple shell hack.
+Experimental fork of [Marelle](https://github.com/larsyencken/marelle) to create a simple shell hack as a front-end for a distributed peer-to-peer search engine using Prolog..

-Computer uses [logic programming](https://en.wikipedia.org/wiki/Logic_programming) to describe system targets and rules by which these targets can be met.
-Prolog's built-in search mechanism makes writing and using these dependencies elegant.
-Anecdotally, writing deps for Computer has the feel of teaching it about types of packages, rather than the feel of writing package templates.
+Computer uses [logic programming](https://en.wikipedia.org/wiki/Logic_programming) to describe search terms, contexts, and rules to provide a recursive search mechanism.
+Prolog's built-in unification and search mechanisms makes writing and using Web search terms and their dependencies elegant.
+Anecdotally, writing search terms for Computer has the feel of teaching it about types, rather than the feel of writing a list of searches one does on any given centralized search engine today.

 ## Current status